 January 22nd, 2017

-Enjoy a fun day on snow at the Bethel Inn Resort in Bethel, Maine.
+Enjoy a fun day on snow at the Bethel Inn Resort in Bethel, Maine on the Bethel Village Trails.
 Experience cross-country ski clinics for every level of skier-from first-timers to seasoned masters!
 In addition to top-notch instruction, there will be wax demonstrations, a fantastic prize drawing and a fabulous lunch.
 Clothing and equipment retailers will be on hand with items to try and buy.

 Go here to register online